PokemonGoMap/RocketMap/docs/first-run/multi-account.md

 ## Using CSV file:

 To use multiple accounts from a CSV file, you create a CSV file with the auth method, username and password on each line.
-Shorten to 3 fields only, more than 3 fields will error out.
+If more fields appear in the CSV file they will not be taken into account.

 CSV File Example:
 ```